 Unless you take a step back, it’s easy to forget that these people are normal.
 There isn’t a single thing different or special about them as compared to you or me.
 For many their job is to take beautiful photos and look as fantastic as possible because that’s what gets engagement, reach and interest.
 It’s natural to only put the very best of yourself out there.
 It’s a job.
 And it’s not possible without a lot of editing of both photographs and life.

 We only see one side of the story.
 Their lives aren’t perfect.
 Being rich doesn’t earn you good skin.
 Being famous doesn’t earn you happiness.
 Being ‘photo-ready’ is a lie.
 Even these people don’t live their lives able to take a flawless shot at any second, so don’t expect yourself to either.

 Stop reaching for ‘Skin Goals’ and instead aim for imperfection.

 It’s way more normal to be imperfect than to be one of the few who won the genetic skin lottery.
 Real people – Instagram models included – are all imperfect in many ways, and that’s what you should strive to be also.

 If you’re feeling the pressure of perfection, here’s my tips on how to stay grounded amongst all the alluring influencers out there:

-Remember that your skin doesn’t exist to look good.
+- Remember that your skin doesn’t exist to look good.
 It’s there to protect the inside of your body.
-Celebrate it – it’s doing a good job.
+Celebrate it and learn to love the skin you’re in – it’s doing a good job.